psphere-project/psphere/doc/errors.rst

 ==============

 At time of writing, the vSphere SDK raises 435 types of exception.
-Rather than duplicate these in pSphere, the API instead raises a single fault called `VimFault` when any vSphere related fault is detected.
+Rather than duplicate these in psphere, the API instead raises a single fault called `VimFault` when any vSphere related fault is detected.
 The `VimFault` exception contains the following attributes: